Particular/ServicePulse/docs/forwarded-headers-testing.md

 unset SERVICEPULSE_FORWARDEDHEADERS_KNOWNNETWORKS
 ```

+> [!NOTE]
-> **Note:** .NET Framework uses command-line arguments, so no cleanup is needed - just stop the application.
+> .NET Framework uses command-line arguments, so no cleanup is needed - just stop the application.

 ## See Also